Where have PHNs come from?

 Covering more than half of Queensland, the Western Queensland Primary Health Network (WQPHN) is one of the most unique PHNs in Australia.
 We have the smallest population overall, and most sparsely populated region with only one person per 13 square kilometres.
 Our PHN covers some of the most remote country in Australia.

-As a new start-up company with negligible corporate, operational or financial resources accrued from the former Medicare Local program, WQPHN had an enormous task.
 Our organisation developed the fundamental corporate and program capabilities necessary to ensure the seamless transition of clinical contracts and services, and build relationships across the various local, regional and State sectors to introduce the Commonwealth’s program in Western Queensland.